HOI-Brain: a novel multi-channel transformers framework for brain disorder diagnosis by accurately extracting signed higher-order interactions from fMRI: Experiments

 In this section, we further investigate whether the learned ROIs attention scores are interpretable and consistent with previous findings.
 Here, we take the ADNI, PPMI and ABIDE datasets as examples for discussion of three diseases.
 These three datasets contain larger sample sizes, enabling the reflection of more generalizable phenomena for brain diseases.
-First, we analyze the important brain regions and interactions of brain regions associated with brain diseases using HOI-Brain from a more comprehensive perspective rather than a low-level perspective as in previous studies \citep{20,22}.
-For each subject, HOI-brain gets three attention matrixes at the first layer of multi-head self attention module.
+First, we analyze the important brain regions and interactions of brain regions associated with brain diseases using HOI-Brain from a more comprehensive perspective rather than a low-level perspective as in previous studies \citep{102,20,22}.
+For each subject, HOI-Brain generates three attention matrices at the first layer of multi-head self attention module.
 Higher attention scores indicate greater discriminative power of the regions for AD, PD, and ASD.
-For each disease, we obtain a comprehensive attention matrix that simultaneously captures both low-level and high-level patterns by performing a weighted summation of the three attention matrices for each individual, with the weights derived from the attention scores of each channel.
-At the regional and regional interaction level, we average the integrated attention matrices across all individuals to derive a matrix representing the importance of interactions between regions.
+For each disease, we obtain a comprehensive attention matrix that simultaneously captures both lower-order and higher-order patterns by performing a weighted summation of the three attention matrices for each individual, with the weights derived from the attention scores of each channel.
+At the regional and regional interaction level, we average the integrated attention matrices across all individuals to construct a matrix representing the importance of interactions between regions.
 At the regional level, we further compute the row-wise mean of this matrix to obtain the final regional importance scores.
-We visualize the top ten ROIs and interactions of ROIs with the highest attention scores using BrainNet Viewer \citep{56}, respectively.
+More details about the distributions of attention scores for all ROIs for each dataset (ADNI, PPMI, and ABIDE) can be found in \ref{The Attention Scores for ROIs}.
+We visualize the top ten ROIs and interactions of ROIs with the highest attention scores using BrainNet Viewer \citep{56}.